 - Stir in the lemon juice, then season kale with additional salt, if needed.

-- When the farro is finished cooking, mix it into the kale.
+- When the farro is finished cooking, combine it with the kale and cabbage.
 Then gently fold in the cauliflower, feta, and walnuts.
 Season to taste with additional lemon juice, salt, and pepper, if desired.

 - Serve salad warm or store in the refrigerator for later.
 Enjoy!